-All businesses that store, process, and/or transmit cardholder data are required to complete a PCI compliance form annually.
+All businesses that store, process, and/or transmit cardholder data are required to complete a form annually.
 For example, as part of our commitment to PCI-DSS standards, Finix complies with the annual requirement for a Level 1 Service Provider by having an independent data security assessment performed by a Qualified Security Assessor (QSA).
 The assessor perform an on-site evaluation of the business to:

 - Confirm PCI-DSS standards are being met

 - Verify successful recurring penetration testing and network vulnerability scanning

 We want Finix customers to know they are in good hands, so we make our most recent PCI Attestation of Compliance (AoC) available by request under a signed non-disclosure agreement.

 To find a Qualified Security Assessor (QSA) of your own, check out the PCI SCC’s list of QSAs.